HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 ### Weekly Docs Contribution

-We would like team members to contribute docs on a recurring basis - when they find time, working on related tasks etc.

-But in reality this doesn't happen as team members are busy with delivery.

-So, we have to start enforcing things.

-One idea I had implemented is to ask team members to contribute docs on a weekly basis.

-We chose `Friday` as the day team members will spend an hour or so for writing docs.
-Friday is usually when team members wind up on items, bit relaxing day so it made sense to utilize that day and ask members to contribute for docs.

-Next is how to enforce it -
+To ensure regular documentation updates, we encourage team members to contribute to documentation as they work on related tasks.
+However, this often doesn’t happen due to busy schedules and delivery pressures.

+To address this, we implemented a weekly documentation contribution schedule:

+- **Day Chosen:** `Friday` is designated for documentation work.
+It’s a day when team members are winding down and can dedicate an hour or so to this task.

+**How We Enforce It:**

-1. We added a reminder card to Teams planner tab - e.g. Friday Docs with reminder/due date
+1. **Add Reminder:** Create a reminder card in the Teams planner tab for "Friday Docs," including due dates.
-2. On Thursday standup, we will bring up the docs backlog list and pick items we think are of quick wins/priority to be documented
+2. **Thursday Standup:** Review the docs backlog list, identify priority items, and select quick wins to document.
-3. As a team, we would discuss

-    what each member will be contributing on and assign items<br/>
+3. **Team Discussion:**
+   - Assign documentation tasks to each member
-    check if sufficient details are available for the task<br/>
+   - Ensure sufficient details are available
-    clarify any doubts
+   - Clarify any doubts

-4. On Friday, team members would spend some time to contribute docs and raise PR
+4. **Friday Contribution:** Team members spend time on documentation and raise pull requests (PRs).

-On a recurring basis, this practice worked well.
+This practice has been effective for regular documentation updates.

 <figure>
     <a href="{{ site.url }}/assets/img/2021/12/teams-planner-card-friday-docs.png">